Shlomi Fish as a Programmer - the pre-Elpas Years

 A quick QBASIC program produced a very similar effect.
 I translated it to C and got faster animations, but even the QBASIC one was also quite fast.

 I studied Physics in a laboratory building called “Hemda”, and we had DOS machines for students to use.
-Once when I had a spare time, I reproduced the fluttering flag demo.
+Once, when I had some spare time, I reproduced the fluttering flag demo.
 The librarian (with whom I became a very good friend) was very impressed, and requested that I kept the program there.

 Another issue was when my friend wondered what was the average of a 4d6 minus the least score method of generating AD&D abilities was.
 He used a C (or BASIC perhaps) program with several loops to calculate.
 I actually tried to find a mathematical solution and was eventually able to.
 (Refer to my “Combinatorics and the Art of Dungeons and Dragons” article.)
 But I did check my final result (which I could calculate with a hand calculator) with a program I wrote to see they were identical.